Bill Pay FAQs

 Use our calendar widget when scheduling payments to assist in understanding when a payment can be delivered.
 Available dates will be displayed in blue.
 Unavailable dates including weekends, holidays, or a date that would not allow us to deliver the payment in time are grayed out and not selectable.
 Electronic payments are generally delivered in three business days and mailed payments within five business days.

 When will the funds be taken from my account?

-Check payments: The funds will be debited from your account one (1) to two (2) days after the send on date.
+Funds will be debited from your account within two business days after the process date.